AdobeDocs/experience-manager-screens.en/help/user-guide/using-command-sync.md

 ### Setting up the Project {#setting-up}

-Before you use Command Sync feature, make sure you have a project and a channel with content set up for your project.
+Before you use the Command Sync feature, make sure you have a project and a channel with content set up for your project.

 1. The following example showcases a demo project named **CommandSyncDemo** and a sequence channel **ChannelLobby**.